harryho/blog-hugo/content/_index.md

 Spanish : "Hola mundo"
 ```

-The the different languages above for "Hello World" are just for fun.
-This article is for beginner who have interest in programming.
-In this article I am going to demonstrate how to use different **PROGRAMMING** languages to say "Hello World".
-The languages I choose in this article are ordered by alphabet.
+The different languages above say the same two words "Hello World" are just for fun.
+This article is for beginner who has interest in programming and want to try do some programming for fun.
+Here I am going to show you how to use different **programming** languages to say "Hello World".
+The languages I pick here are ordered by alphabet.

-In my opinion, all languages in this article are still very useful and important for most IT professional, even some of them were created 1960s.
-Some language which I don't choose, doesn't mean it is not important or useful. e.g. SQL.
-It is not just basic skill for DBA, software engineer, system analyst, even data analyst, data scientist will use it regularly.
-I don't choose it, because usually it is not recognized as **PROGRAMMING** language.
-Another reason is I haven't find interest sample to present this language.
+In my opinion, all languages in this article are useful and important for most software engineer or system analyst.
+Some languages which I don't choose, doesn't mean they are not important or useful. because usually they are not recognized as **programming** language.  e.g. SQL.
+It is not only the basic skill for DBA or software engineer but also data analyst and data scientist.

+Some popular languages are not shown here, because they are not available for Windows or difficult to setup the playground to test. for instance, Swift, Objective-C. Some are designed for special purpose.
+R and Matlab are such typical samples.

+And some are kind of terrible, e.g. Assembly language and C#(Installation of Visual Studio will let beginner down).
+Are you serious?
+No, I'm kidding.
+As I mentioned before, this article is for beginner to code for fun, so I just pick some which I am familiar with and convenient for people to play.

 ## Assumptions

-* You have a proper computer instead of a tablet or large screen portal device.
+* You have a proper computer instead of a tablet or ipad.
 * You are ready to get your hands dirty.
 * If you use Mac, the code for Linux should work on Mac as well
 * You know how to start a terminal on Mac or a command prompt on Windows.